sylvain-kern/tufte-style-article/readme.md

 ## Main document

 All native LaTeX commands work with this class.
-However, some new macros are addedd to spice up the document.
+However, some new macros are added to spice up the document.

 ### Margin notes